leecaochang/mesa-core/documents/MESA-Specification.md

 ---

+## Errata

+**v1.0.1.** Section 5.7 Rule D described the trusted tier as `developer`, `user`, and `hybrid` without stating how it applies to a `hybrid` profile's unconfirmed fields, which conflicted with Section 5.4 Rule 6 ("unconfirmed fields remain inferred").
+Rule D now states explicitly that a `hybrid` profile is trusted per field, only for the paths in its `confirmed_fields`, and that its unconfirmed fields resolve in the lower (inferred) tier.
+This is a clarification in the safe direction: an implementation that read Rule D as making every `hybrid` field trusted would have let an unconfirmed hybrid value, including a privacy `access_roles` field, override or relax a trusted declaration, which Rule 6 already forbids.
+Implementations SHOULD confirm they resolve unconfirmed hybrid fields as inferred.
+No profile format field changed; the profile `schema_version` remains `1.0`.

+**v1.0.1.** Field paths (`confirmed_fields`, explanation `field_path`) were described as "dot-notation" without a grammar, leaving two readings undefined: whether confirming an object-valued path also confirms its descendants, and how a literal property name containing a `.` is addressed (it renders identically to a nested path).
+Section 5.7 now defines the grammar: a path parses as `.`-separated segments, a confirmed path covers the whole value beneath it, and a property name containing a `.` (or `\`) is not path-addressable, so a confirmation intended for a nested path must not also trust a same-rendering literal key.
+This closes a trust ambiguity in the safe direction; property names without dots, which is every field this specification defines, are unaffected.
+No profile format field changed; the profile `schema_version` remains `1.0`.

+**v1.0.1.** Section 9.5 described the explanation entry's `conflict` field as "whether multiple levels declared values for this field", which could be read as flagging a conflict even when every level declared the identical value.
+That reading is not what the resolution rules of Section 5.7 mean by a conflict (identical declarations agree; there is nothing to resolve), and it would make `conflicts_detected` nearly always true in any layered deployment, destroying its diagnostic value.
+The wording now states that `conflict` indicates multiple levels declared differing values. `conflict_resolution` and `competing_values` accompany only such genuine disagreements.
+No profile format field changed; the profile `schema_version` remains `1.0`.

+---

 *MESA - Metadata and Environment Semantics for Agents.
-Version 1.0.
+Version 1.0.1.
 Core specification.
 See also: MESA Overview, MESA Enrichment, MESA Getting Started Guide, and mesa-core Module Proposal.
 Discussion and contributions are welcome via GitHub Issues.*